rainglow/iterm/README.md

 ### IMPORTANT

-Normally, terminal themes use a set of strict colors, 16 total (8 normal 8 bright), and each give content.
+Normally, terminal themes use a set of strict colors, 16 total (8 normal 8 bright), and each give context.
 In order to maintain the feel of each theme, I have made the following colour changes:

 - Black - **An off-color of the background.**
 - White - **The foreground color.**